nkhor1127/Smartphones-Market-Analysis/README.md

 - At least 8GB RAM

 **Highlights**
-- Asus ROG and ZenFone series lead with up to 18GB RAM
+- Asus ROG series lead with up to 18GB RAM
 - Google Pixel and Honor models also meet the criteria
 - Apple models appear but fall short on RAM threshold